kassi-bertrand/machine-learning-notes/04-Baby Steps with PyTorch/README.md

 In this folder, the goal is to familiarize with PyTorch.
 Below, the notebooks containing my notes as I go.
 They will be created in the order listed:

+# Notebooks 📓

+Here are the notebook(s) I create in this folder.
+Order matters.

-1. `tensors.ipynb`: Where I learn to build and manipulate PyTorch tensors.
+1. `tensors.ipynb`: Where I learn to create and manipulate PyTorch tensors.

 2. `micrograd.ipynb`: Where I learn to build a small differentiation engine from sratch, thanks to Andrej Kaparthy's [video](https://youtu.be/VMj-3S1tku0) on the subject.

-3. `mlp-pytorch.ipynb`: Where I write an MLP using PyTorch, and train it on the MNIST dataset.
-I am doing exactly what I did notebook in `mlp.ipynb` (folder 3), but using PyTorch instead.